-Most Dutch people speak more than one language.
+Dutch people are the best non-native speakers in the World.
+Most Dutch people speak more than one foreign language.
 In addition to English, many people are able to speak German, French or Spanish.
 The Dutch are pretty direct, social and are not afraid to give their opinion.
 They tend to be down to earth and to project this view to the rest of the world.

 The Dutch are open-minded and free spirited.
 This is also reflected in the paintings of masters, such as Rembrandt and Van Gogh.
 Even Erasmus, founder of humanism whose name is used for the famous international Erasmus scholarships, was a Dutchman.
 The Dutch are friendly, tolerant and open-minded to people from other cultures.
 Approximately 190 different nationalities live together in the Netherlands.
 Because of their sense of freedom and the flat countryside, the Dutch love to ride their bicycles, which explains why there are more bicycles than inhabitants.